urbantrout/docs/en/sites.md

 Sites
 ======================

-Sites allows you to host multiple sites in a single Craft installation.
+Sites allows you to host multiple websites in a single Craft installation.
 You can define one or more sites at different domains, using a different set of templates, and different versions of entry content.

 The multi-site feature in Craft is designed for sites with similar content structures.
 You manage the multi-site content at the entry level, with the ability to the enable Sections you want included in a site.

 ## Creating a Site

-When you install Craft you automatically get a default site.
+Every Craft installation starts with one default site.
 The site name is what you defined at time of installation, and the handle is `default`.

 You add additional sites using the Sites settings in Settings -> Sites.

-A site has the following attributes:
+Each site has the following attributes:

 * Group
 * Name